Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Hunt did not record a rush attempt in last week's game versus the Steelers.

-- Hunt has 0 rushing yards on zero attempts (0.0 yards per carry) over his last three outings.
+- Hunt has 0 yards on zero carries (0.0 ypg) during his last three games.

 Hunt's Cleveland Teammates